 The YI brand may be new to you, but more than 3.5 million previous buyers will be happy to tell you all about their cameras.

-This model is available for about $80.
-But it used to be for sale for an even $100.With this, you can shoot 1080p videos with a frame rate of 60fps.
-You can even shoot 2K videos at 30fos, or 240p videos with a frame rate of 240fps.
+TYou can shoot 1080p videos with a frame rate of 60fps.
+You can even pull 2K videos at 30fos, or 240p videos with a frame rate of 240fps.

-It has both Wi-Fi and Bluetooth built-in, so smartphone use is very easy.
-You can choose from 11 video modes and 4 photo modes, so you can get the best results in whatever conditions.
+It has both Wi-Fi and Bluetooth built-in, so smartphone use is effortless.
+You can choose from 11 video modes and four photo modes so that you can get the best results in whatever conditions.

-This is also incredibly tiny at 0.3 x 0.6 x 0.9 inches and it weighs 0.37 pounds.
+This cam is also incredibly tiny at 0.3 x 0.6 x 0.9 inches, and it weighs 0.37 pounds.
 However, you will have to buy the mounts you need, as well as the waterproof casing.

-If you already own a high-end action camera, then you can just get the best action camera under $100 as a backup just in case.
-At least you can still get some high quality footage of the measure while experts fix your more expensive model.
+If you already own a high-end action camera, then you can get the best action camera under $100 as a backup just in case.
+At least you can still get some high-quality footage of the measure while experts fix your more expensive model.